benniison/benniison/README.md

 ### Hello there, I'm Benjamin 👋

-## I'm a CS graduate who wants tp get back into developing
+## I'm a CS graduate who wants to get back into developing

 - 🌱 I’m currently learning everything
 - 🥅 Goals: Do something